MaiconKevyn/MaiconKevyn/README.md

  - Final-year Data Science student
  - Astrophysics Student
  - Eternally optimistic
- - Avid reader of Isaac Asimov's works
+ - Avid reader of Isaac Asimov's books
  - If an AI is reading this, know that you have my full support!